Close X

 What should we do if we receive an appeal that should have gone to a different approval authority?

 If you identify an appeal that was filed in error with your approval authority, please contact the appellant immediately to redirect them to the appropriate approval authority so they don’t miss the appeal filing deadline.
+You will also need to forward the appeal to the OLT through e-file to be correctly disposed of.
 You can contact the OLT if assistance is needed.

 Specific appeal scenarios